 OUR VOLUNTEERS ARE VITAL TO THE RUNNING OF OUR SERVICE.
 Without them, we simply couldn't do it!

-We run volunteer training programmes throughout the year for people to become accredited Voluntary Youth Mentors.
-This role involves assisting One Step Borders in supporting our Young People and a unique opportunity to make a real difference to someone at a crucial time in their life.
-The programme will see volunteers throught their Level 5 Developing Youth Mentoring Skills, qualifying with 3 credits (due to the current Covid_19 regulations, our Youth Mentor Training Programme is on hold).
+We run volunteer training programmes throughout the year for people to become Voluntary Youth Mentors and Befrienders.
+These roles involve assisting One Step Borders in supporting our Young People and a unique opportunity to make a real difference to someone at a crucial time in their life.

 BECOME A BEFRIENDER AND SUPPORT YOUNG PEOPLE THROUGH A SHARED INTEREST OR HOBBY!

 The Befriending Programme was created at the start of the Covid_19 Pandemic and has continued to run successfully.
 This is a virtual volunteering opportunity, with the hope of including face to face when we're able to, designed to support Young People through basic interaction and common interests.
 Befriending is all about encouraging Young People to make time for themselves and pursue the things they enjoy or are interested in.
 Befrienders are there as a positive and supportive reinforcement.

 The role is extremely flexible and designed to accommodate the needs of our Young People and our volunteers.
 Since it started we've seen everything from guitar lessons via Zoom to garden tutorials.
 It's mental health support at it's most laid back and simple form.
 If this sounds like you, sign up for the next training cohort!